espocrm/documentation/docs/user-guide/sales-orders.md

 ## Automatic numbering

-By default a number field is auto-incremented.
+By default the *Number* field is auto-incremented.
 You can disable auto-increment at Administration > Entity Manager > Sales Order > Fields > number.
 It's also possible to make the number field read-only.

 The prefix of the next number, the next number itself and the quantity of digits in the number can be configured at Administration > Entity Manager > Sales Order > Fields > numberA.

+By default, there is no *Name* field on the *Detail* layout.
+The *Number* is used as a name.
+You can add the Number field at Administration > Entity Manager > Sales Order > Layouts > Detail.

 ## Default tax